cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-03-15-Long-Overdue.md

 In the meantime, I have been reading other blog posts, and tonight after reading several from my wonderful friend Bernie at The Barefoot Sanctuary, something really resonated with me.

-Taking ACTION….read Bernie’s post here -
+Taking ACTION…. read Bernie’s post here -

 <a href="http://www.barefootambition.co.uk/dont-limited-thoughts/">http://www.barefootambition.co.uk/dont-limited-thoughts/</a>